77ethers/NTERMCP/FAQ.md

 ### Which operating systems does it support?

-Claude Desktop Commander works with:
+NTERMCP works with:
 - Windows (ongoing improvements for better Windows support)
 - macOS
 - Linux (with ongoing enhancements for various distributions)

 Work is in progress to improve WSL (Windows Subsystem for Linux) integration and add SSH support for remote servers.

-### How do I get started after installing Desktop Commander?
+### How do I get started after installing NTERMCP?

-After installation, Desktop Commander includes intelligent onboarding to help new users discover its capabilities:
+After installation, NTERMCP includes intelligent onboarding to help new users discover its capabilities:

-**Automatic Onboarding:** When you're a new user (fewer than 10 successful commands), Claude will automatically offer helpful getting-started guidance and tutorials after you use Desktop Commander successfully.
+**Automatic Onboarding:** When you're a new user (fewer than 10 successful commands), Claude will automatically offer helpful getting-started guidance and tutorials after you use NTERMCP successfully.

 **Manual Onboarding:** You can also request onboarding help at any time by simply asking Claude:
-- "Help me get started with Desktop Commander"
+- "Help me get started with NTERMCP"
-- "Show me Desktop Commander examples"
+- "Show me NTERMCP examples"
-- "What can I do with Desktop Commander?"
+- "What can I do with NTERMCP?"

 **Starter Examples:** Claude will show you beginner-friendly tutorials like:
 - Organizing your Downloads folder